DV

 Strategy & risk

-BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto approach, while BTCI tracks Bitcoin ETPs using a crypto strategy.
+BLOX tracks Basket (Equity portfolio focused on crypto-related companies) with a crypto approach, while BTCI tracks Bitcoin ETPs with a crypto approach.
+Beta is 3.1121 for BLOX and 1.6764 for BTCI, indicating BTCI is less volatile relative to the market.

 Fund details